 Add Positive Credit To Re-Establish Credit After Bankruptcy

 Buying A Home After A Bankruptcy is not as difficult as most home buyers think.

-- As time passes, the old negative credit items that was included part of the bankruptcy will have lesser of an impact on credit scores and eventually will be automatically deleted from your credit report.
+- As time passes, the old negative credit items that was included part of the bankruptcy will have lesser of an impact on credit scores:

 There is no waiting period to qualify for NON-QM Loans after filing bankruptcy.
 However, anywhere between 10% to 20% down payment is required.
 The down payment requirement depends on the borrower’s credit scores and the elapsed time after the bankruptcy.
 Contact us for more details.